top of page

 7. Stasis Dermatitis

-Over 16 million Americans suffer with atopic dermatitis, the most prevalent form of eczema seen in the clinic.
-Chinese medicine has proven effective in clinical trials at treating this disease in both acute and chronic conditions and in most cases ensures the long-term stability of the skin.
+Over 31 million Americans live with eczema, with atopic dermatitis being the most prevalent form seen in the clinic.
+Chinese medicine has demonstrated effectiveness in clinical trials for both acute and chronic eczema and, in most cases, supports long-term skin stability.

 This information is for educational purposes only and is not intended to be a substitute for medical advice or care.
 Please consult your physician with any questions or concerns.